 For a thorough understanding of the term, it is necessary to distinguish between westernization and Sanskritization.
 Sanskritization and Westernization are linked processes in modern India and it is not possible to understand one without a reference to the other.
 This does not mean that both are synonymous.
 No doubt, they are complementary to each other.
 Westernization is not hostile to the process of Sanskritization rather it contributes to the spread of Sanskritization.
 Western technology in the form of the railways, the internal combustion engine, the press, the radio, and the telephone has aided Sanskritization.
 In spite this complementarity, Sanskritization differs from Westernization in certain respects.
-Sanskritization implies mobility within the caste system whereas westernization is a simpler concept.
+Sanskritization implies mobility within the caste system whereas westernization implies mobility outside the frame work of caste.
+Compared to Sanskritization, westernization is a simpler concept.
 Sanskritization occurs among the lower castes, whereas it is the high castes who first turned towards western culture.
-Sanskritization puts a ban on meat eating and alcohol consumption whereas westernization promotes meat-eating and consumption of alcohol, Sanskritization promotes a sacred out-looks whereas westernization promotes a secular world view.
+Sanskritization puts a ban on meat eating and alcohol consumption whereas westernization promotes meat-eating andconsumption of alcohol, Sanskritization promotes a sacred outlooks whereas westernization promotes a secular world view.
 Lastly, Sanskritization would mean a process of endogamous change while westernization would mean exogamous change.

-Features of Westernization:
+12.3 Features of Westernization

-1. The process of westernization subsumes changes occurring at different levels of technology, institutions, ideology and values.
+The process of westernization subsumes changes occurring at different levels of technology, institutions, ideology and values.
 Broadly, it includes all changes that any non-western country like India or any other colonial country, undergoes as a result of prolonged contact with a western culture.